How Our Love for Breeding Goldendoodles Began

 It is difficult to find a breeder in the US whose breeding dogs do not trace back to Fox Creek Farm lines as I have helped countless breeders start their breeding program with quality stock.

 I believe this history has attracted several celebrities to seek out Fox Creek Farm for their new Goldendoodle puppy.
-A few of our most famous clients are Robert DeNiro, Jeff Lynne (Electric Light Orchestra), and Campbell Brown (NBC and CNN news reporter).
+A few of our most famous clients are Robert DeNiro, Jeff Lynne (Electric Light Orchestra), Bill Ritter (ABC 20/20), and Campbell Brown (NBC and CNN news reporter).

 Robert DeNiro with Amy Lane of Fox Creek Farm Goldendoodles